“How do I find a good mechanic?” is a question our FIXD Mechanics get asked a LOT.

 By looking for these 4 signs of a good repair shop, you’re already well on your way to finding a trustworthy shop.
 The next step is to call around and ask the following 7 essential questions BEFORE selecting a repair shop.

-7 Essential Questions to Ask Before Going to a Repair Shop
+7 Questions to Ask a Mechanic before Hiring

 1: Services Offered